Zen-Sherbert/Proteus-Flux-Attention/README.md

 ## Project Status

 This is an experimental architecture and an active area of research.
 The APIs and underlying mechanisms are subject to change.

+**Recent highlights**

+* **Continuously variable sparse kernel:** the DMoAH router now blends dense, shortlist, and fully linear regimes via a single `alpha`, while head/token budgets are selected with nucleus (top‑p) gating for smoother CVT behaviour.
+* **Top‑A sampler + alignment:** inference uses the active-head consensus to filter or re-weight nucleus candidates; optional alignment loss keeps the heads predictive during training, improving stylistic cohesion and reducing projection drift.
+* **Chunked shortlist parity:** the streaming shortlist tool and tinytoy benchmark now share the same nucleus and Top‑A plumbing, so large-context evaluations reflect the exact runtime kernel mix.